 That’s why I haven’t been overly motivated to put a time constraint on this goal.
 However, there are a few reasons why I would rather accomplish it sooner than later.

 For one, the future is uncertain.
-After watching my dad pass away the year after retirement, it solidified that there are no guarantees with life.
+After watching my dad pass away the year after retirement, it solidified that there are no guarantees in life.

-It’s why I refuse to spend my life working a 9-5 and travel during retirement.
-That has to be one of the biggest scams in society.
+I refuse to spend my life working a 9-5 and traveling during retirement.
+That has to be one of the biggest lies in society.

-I’m a young, healthy adult now and I hope that continues throughout my life, but anything could happen.
-So I’d rather travel as much as possible now while I know my body is capable.
+I’m a young, healthy adult now, and I hope that continues throughout my life, but anything could happen.
+So I’d rather travel as much as possible now, knowing my body is capable.

 Plus, traveling is exhausting.
-I’m tired all the time in my 30’s so I can’t imagine how I will feel when I’m older.
+I’m always tired in my 30’s, so I can’t imagine how I will feel when I’m older.

-That said, I’ve met plenty of incredible humans in their 70s and 80s throughout my travels, hiking 3000m+ mountains and doing all kinds of amazing things.
+That said, I’ve met many incredible humans in their 70s and 80s throughout my travels, hiking 3000m+ mountains and doing all kinds of amazing things.
 I hope to be one of them.

 Aside from my physical limitations, there’s also the question of what the world will look like in the future.
 As much as I love to be an optimist, there’s no denying we are in a climate crisis.

 It’s terrifying to think about the natural disasters that will happen in our lifetimes.
-Some countries are at risk of disappearing completely in the coming decades because of rising sea levels.
+Some countries are at risk of disappearing entirely in the coming decades because of rising sea levels.

-The world is constantly changing around me and some things are out of my control.
-The Covid-19 pandemic has certainly made this goal more challenging, with many countries still keeping their borders shut.
+The world is constantly changing around me, and some things are out of my control.
+The Covid-19 pandemic made this goal more challenging, with many countries shutting their borders entirely.

 I also need to consider my safety.
-For example, last year Afghanistan was an achievable country to visit but after watching the horrifying events of the last month unfold, I don’t know when it will be possible to go there again.
+For example, a few years ago, Afghanistan was an achievable country to visit, but after watching the horrifying events of the last year unfold, I don’t know when it will be possible to go there again.

-Considering all of this, I am going to travel as much as possible in the next decade but don’t have a specific date or age that I need to accomplish this by.
+Considering all of this, I plan to travel as much as possible in the next decade, but I don’t have a specific date or age to accomplish this.

 How am I going to fund this?